Three common architectures for modern iOS apps are: MVVM, TCA, and VIPER.

 Environment

-This layer is where network, persistant storage, OS service functionality goes.
+This layer is where network, persistent storage, OS service functionality goes.
+We’re not doing much with that, but we will as we expand are sample code.

 Store